lasigeBioTM/LLAMIC/README.md

 pip install -r requirements.txt
 ```

-Set the model and lexicon paths in `call_llamic.sh`: Select the entity type (disease or drug) and the LLaMA model for NER, NEL, and review phases.
-Options include the LLaMA 3.1 8B model (llama3.1) or the path of your own fine-tuned checkpoints.
-Update the domain lexicon (lexicon.csv) with target ICD-10 codes and descriptions.
-Adjust the iteration parameter for NER if needed (n_iterations).
+Set the model and lexicon paths in `call_llamic.sh`: Select the entity type (disease or drug) and specify the LLaMA model to use for the NER, NEL, and review phases.
+You can choose the LLaMA 3.1 8B model (llama3.1) or provide the path to your own fine-tuned checkpoints.
+Update the domain lexicon (lexicon.csv) with the target ICD-10 codes for diseases or MeSH codes and descriptions for drugs.
+Adjust the n_iterations parameter for NER if needed.

 ```bash
 --entity_type disease/drug